DrDam/Japloora/README.md

 - A controler can defined multiple route
 - Route can be "wildcarded" ( "get/type/*" )
 - A controler can precise a "wildcarded" route of another controler
+- Using a basic and "light" Authent mecanisme

 ### Get started